galtproject/galtproject-docs/archived/en/contracts/private-propety-verification.md

 * controller keeps track of depositHolder address, the owner can change this address
 * Token contract is not changeable
 * a deposit amount can't be changed after enabling contour verification
+* DepositHolder is a single contract which keeps deposits of different private property registries
+* DepositHolder provides ContourVerification contract full permisssion on managing assets deposited by corresponding token holders